 However, since the lockdowns and the closures of most gyms around the globe, most folks have had to make the transition to finding an at-home alternative for their fitness regimen.
 Thankfully, being a total nerd who likes to write about home gyms, that transition came pretty darn easy to me.

 Road bike to spin bike, the differences are immediately obvious if you've pedaled anything over a kilometer on both ends of the equation across the course of your life.
-So, it's no surprise that many folks opt to go right for the high-end category of indoor spin bikes, among which, one of the most popular options is the all-too-famed Peloton bike.
+So, it's no surprise that many folks opt to go right for the high-end category of indoor spin bikes (take a look at the top bikes here), among which, one of the most popular options is the all-too-famed Peloton bike.

 But let's face it, not everyone's got the $2,000+ to shell out on their own model!